Canyon Ranch Takeover

 Your abs may never be rock hard, but at least your weights can be.
-French designer Mathieu Lehanneur’s limited-edition Take It Heavy marble dumbbells ($2,500) are so good-looking that if your enthusiasm for working out should ever wane, you might be tempted to display them as works of art. –Jackie Cardonio
+French designer Mathieu Lehanneur’s limited-edition Take It Heavy marble dumbbells (price upon request) are so good-looking that if your enthusiasm for working out should ever wane, you might be tempted to display them as works of art. –Jackie Cardonio

 Time to unclip those cleats and lace up your trainers; your favorite piece of gym equipment has a mate.
 Peloton—maker of the high-tech stationary cycle with a cult-like following—has debuted a new way to sweat out your holiday sins with the Peloton Tread.
 Like its two-wheeled predecessor, the sleek treadmill comes with a touchscreen for live-streaming classes.
 Unlike the original, the new machine has a variety of fitness functions, including settings for circuit workouts that combine strength training with sprints and hills.
 Prices start at $3,995. –Jackie Caradonio